JoseSzycho/nodejs_development_course/09_class-Big_O_Notation_Sorting_Algorithms/homework/README.md

 <img src ="./images/merge_quick_random_table.png">
 </p>

 - The Merge sort algorithm is faster for array length minor than 97 +-5.
 - The Quick sort algorithm is faster for array lengths equal to and bigger than 97 +-5.

 ## Conclusions

 Further statistical analyses with more complex tools should be done having concrete conclusions.

 In terms of subjective conclusions we can make the following affirmations:

+- **When to use the bubble sort method**;
+1. If we expect the majority of arrays will be sorted.
+2. If we expect the majority of arrays will be in the worst scenario and the array lengths are less than 142 +- 5.
+3. If we expect the majority of arrays will be random and the array lengths are less than 177.

+- **When to use the merge sort method**;
+1. If we are sure the majority of arrays will be in the worst scenario and the array lengths are less than 2202 +- 200.
+2. If we expect the majority of arrays will be random and the array lengths are less than 97 +- 5.

+- **When to use the quick sort method**;
-1. If we are sure the big majority of arrays will be sorted,
+1. If we are sure the majority of arrays will be in the worst scenario and the array lengths are more than 2202 +- 200.
+2. If we expect the majority of arrays will be random and the array lengths are more than 97 +- 5.